elm-tooling/elm-language-server/README.md

 - `elmLS.trace.server`: Enable/disable trace logging of client and server communication
 - `elmLS.elmPath`: The path to your elm executeable.
 - `elmLS.elmFormatPath`: The path to your elm-format executeable.
+- `elmLS.elmTestPath`: The path to your elm-test executeable.

 ## Editor Support